 Hi there.
-I’m Pat Katepoo, work-life negotiation coach.
+I’m Pat Katepoo, flexible work advisor and negotiation coach.
 Work Options is where you get equipped with what to do and what to say at work to improve and protect your quality of life at home.
 My aim is to meet your individual needs as they relate to your struggle with having enough time, money and sanity in your work and personal life.

-I’ve been a work-life negotiation coach since 1993 and Work Options has been online since 1997.
+I’ve been a flexible work advisor since 1993 and Work Options has been online since 1997.
 Thousands of busy professionals have found answers and relief here.
 You’re invited to be next.

 Whether you choose my do-it-yourself guides or my personal services by phone (both free and fee-based), you get practical help negotiating various work options to make your life calmer and easier.
-Options such as job flexibility, a fabulous pay raise, time off, and better work-life boundaries to protect your family life.
+Options such as job flexibility, a fabulous pay raise, and time off, whether it’s a short-term sabbatical or maternity leave.

 Sound like something you could use?
 Keep reading to learn more.

 Got a Problem with Asking for What You Want at Work?
 It’s Not Your Fault

 Women aren’t socialized to negotiate and so they are less inclined than men to ask for what they need or want.
 And research shows that often women fail to see their options or even think to ask for them.
 (I’ve seen that over and over in my clients.)

 Through examples and tips in my free content, you’ll learn to see and expand your options in various situations so you can craft better solutions to work-life challenges.
 You’ll also learn about gender-specific tactics for acing negotiating behaviors without nervousness.

 The best part?
 You can get 1-on-1 advice and coaching by phone when you need it.
 Some services are free; others are fee-based.
 All have the goal of equipping you to discover and ask for options that drive quality-of-life improvements for you and your family.
 This site is about you and the “deals” you’ll ask for to have more flexibility, income and time freedom in your life.